signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 that captures the global DI container and the DefaultEndpointDefinition real object instance through its constructor.

-This `EndpointTypeManager` is a `IHostedService` with a no-op StartSync method: the constructor is enough (we don't need an sync context here), the hosted service is only here to trigger the type resolution from the global DI container as early as possible.
+This `EndpointTypeManager` is a `IHostedService` with a no-op StartSync method: the constructor is enough (we don't need an async context here), the hosted service is only here to trigger the type resolution from the global DI container as early as possible.

 The `EndpointTypeManager` constructor calls an internal `SetGlobalContainer( IServiceProvider )` method on the DefaultEndpointDefinition that memorizes the global container as its own one and relays the call to all the other existing EndpointDefinition that can now use the